Student Nurses Go Above and Beyond to Support Each Other and Vulnerable Community Members

 Inclusive Health Care Begins with Education: Kennedy Gardner and Mia Flanagan

-“In class, we discussed the inequalities many individuals within this population face and that the medical field should be better educated to properly care for them,” Kennedy continued.
+“In class, we discussed the inequalities many individuals within this population face.
+The medical field should be better educated to properly care for them,” Kennedy continued.
 “Professor Ensminger encouraged us to turn our discussion into a project.”

 “Everyone had a positive response to our presentation and we had an overwhelming amount of support,” said Kennedy.

 The faculty formed a committee, and invited Kennedy and Mia to join.
-This summer, the committee is identifying LGBTQIA+-affirming resources and textbooks for fall courses, and trainings for faculty.
+The committee identified LGBTQIA+-affirming resources and textbooks for fall courses, and trainings for faculty.

-They are also embarking on research with the School of Nursing at Johns Hopkins University, which has established a LGBTQI+ Health Initiative to respond to gaps in LGBTQI+ health education.
+They are also embarking on research with the School of Nursing at Johns Hopkins University, which has established a LGBTQIA+ Health Initiative to respond to gaps in LGBTQIA+ health education.

 “I realized that if I needed it, probably some other students needed it as well,” she said.
 “It would be good, especially during the pandemic, to get something going where people can come and talk and express their concerns and get some help.”